Michelle Davies: FLO Maggie Neville and thriller standalones

-• Dec 22, 2024
+- Dec 22, 2024

-• 5 min read
+- 5 min read

 I've found another British author I love!
 Her name is Michelle Davies and she is the author of six crime novels to date.
 Davies has a long history of journalistic writing, as a freelance features writer and editor at Grazia magazine and a crime fiction reviewer for The Sunday Express.
 She has written two standalone books.
 I have read both of them, reviewed in this post.
 She's also written a four-book series featuring DC Maggie Neville.
-I've read book 4 in the series, also reviewed in this post.
+I've read Book 4 in the series, also reviewed in this post.

 I'd like to read more of the Maggie Neville series as the book I've read really connected with me.
 Maggie is a great character and I liked reading about a criminal investigation from the perspective of a Family Liaison Officer.

-Dead guilty | Maggie Neville book 4 | Published July 2019 | Read November 2024
+Dead guilty | Maggie Neville Book 4 | Published July 2019 | Read November 2024

 Dead guilty takes DC Maggie Neville to Majorca as part of a team investigating the cold case murder of Katy Pope some ten years earlier.
 Katy was just 17 when she was brutally murdered while in holiday with her family.
 Her mother, Patricia, is a now-retired high ranking Met officer.
 She is leading a campaign to reopen the case on the tenth anniversary of Katy's death, hoping for fresh leads.
-Maggie is on the team as the Family Liaison Officer (FLO) and must contend with Patricia Pope and the possibility that the killer might strike again.
+Maggie is on the team as the Family Liaison Officer (FLO) and must contend with the formidable Patricia Pope and the possibility that the killer might strike again.

 I loved this book!
 Maggie Neville is a super character - clever, composed and compassionate.
 She doesn't always get things right, but I liked the way she used her intuition and people skills to approach to the case.
 Her complicated personal life added interest, too.
 I warmed to her straight away!
-There's also enough backstory in the novel to flesh Maggie out even for a reader like me coming in at book 4.
+There's also enough backstory in the novel to flesh Maggie out even for a reader like me coming in at Book 4.

 I saw one reviewer on Goodreads comment that "a better reason for the murder would have made the killer interesting."
 I completely agree.
-That is my only criticism of the book and the reason why I gave it four rather than five stars.
-Otherwise, it is an intelligently-written and creative story, told from the unique angle of a FLO.
+That is my only criticism of the book and the reason why I knocked one star off my rating.

 Rating: ⭐⭐⭐⭐